trifo75/kubernetes-playground/README.md

   *  user `admin` with password `kubepass` created
   *  sshd installed and started
   *  sudo for `admin` user enabled

+Terraform generates an Ansible inventory, which is configured as the default inventory in ansible.cfg.
+It will list all the created nodes and theyr IP addresses as *ansible_ssh_host* variable.
+There will be two separate groups for masters and workers.

 * in **ansible** directory run `ansible-playbook preparenodes.yml`.
 This does the following
    * enable pubkey auth from the host to the nodes as 'admin' and as 'root'
    * creates a keypair and distributes to the nodes to communicate with each other as admin or root